iirby3/PyocinTyperPublic/README.md

 Install cd-hit following the instructions at https://github.com/weizhongli/cdhit.

 **Anaconda**
-This pipleine is enabled with conda.
+This pipeline is enabled with conda.
 Install conda at https://anaconda.org/.

 All dependencies must be added to path.